SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 > 14.a.1 Proportion of total research budget allocated to research in the field of marine technology

 This target is difficult to interpret, particularly as "increase scientific knowledge [...] in order to improve ocean health" could cover just about all marine research.
 We interpret it to cover:
-* research about biodiversity benefits to developing countries, LDCs and SIDS
+* research about biodiversity benefits to developing countries, LDCs and SIDS (phrase 1)
-* research about transfer of marine technology
-* research about improving marine research infrastructure/capacity
+* research about transfer of marine technology, and improving marine research infrastructure/capacity (phrase 2 and 3)

 This query consists of 3 phrases. **All should be combined with marine terms with `AND`**